 This fully restored, 100-year-old iconic landmark railway station features the original 65-foot barrel-vaulted stained glass ceiling and is a great place to hang out and catch some live entertainment.

-Some might say this luxury hotel launched Nashville as being the music capital of the nation.
+Some might say this luxury hotel launched Nashville as the music capital of the nation.
 The Francis Craig Orchestra performed in the hotel dining room regularly from 1925 until 1947 and released a song called “Near You” in the Grill Room.

 It became America’s top-selling record in 1947 prompting the major record labels to open offices in Nashville, “just in case” another rising star emerged.